meetalva/alva/CONTRIBUTING.md

 * **electron**: The bootstrap code to start the Electron App, including the container HTML, and the main menu.
 * **lsg**: The styled components Alva uses, as a living styleguide.
 Do not mixup this styleguide with the designkit (which also is a styleguide).
 The LSG contains the styled, logic-less components which are used by the Alva UI.
 The designkit contains the patterns the designer uses to create a basic design (wireframes).
 * **resources**: Resources are files related to the build, like the icons.
 * **store**: The store is the data-center and business logic of Alva.
 It is a collection of MobX observables and does not contain any UI elements like React components.
-Instead, all components bind their props to this store by decorating with `@observer`.
+Instead, all components bind their props to this store by decorating with `@MobX.observer`.
 The store contains the Alva projects and pages the user edits, as well as the styleguide and styleguide analyzers, the logic to interpret your frontend pattern components.

 ## Team